Brace Yourselves: It Looks Like 'GOT' Is Finally Going To Give Us The Cleganebowl

 That not how it ends for you, brother.
 You know who's coming for you.
 You've always known.

-Fans are interpreting this scene to mean that it's the Hound who's coming for him, and that that one-on-one confrontation will be soon.
+Fans are interpreting this scene to mean that it's the Hound who's coming for him and that that one-on-one confrontation will be soon.
 (At least in the next six episodes.)
 But though the Hound has waited a long time to take him down, one has to wonder, how much of it would be a mercy killing at this point, putting the undead man out of his rotted misery?

 We'll find out in Game of Thrones Season 8…